 - lifting the percentage of ATSI in our workplace to three percent by 2022 (as per the Commonwealth ATSI Employment Strategy).

-Our CEO has been recognised as a Pay Equity Ambassador for the Workplace Gender Equality Agency.
-And we're an endorsed employer for women on international jobs platform WORK180.
+CS Energy has had gender pay parity since 2016 and we conduct annual reviews to maintain this standard.
+Our CEO Andrew Bills has been recognised as a Pay Equity Ambassador for the Workplace Gender Equality Agency.

 VALUE AND RESPECT FOR ALL